 We capitalize certain costs incurred in connection with the development, redevelopment, capital enhancement and leasing of our properties.
 Management is required to use professional judgment in determining whether such costs meet the criteria for immediate expense or capitalization.
 The amounts are dependent on the volume and timing of such activities and the costs associated with such activities.
 Maintenance, repairs and minor improvements to properties are expensed when incurred.
 Renovations and improvements to properties are capitalized and depreciated over their estimated useful lives and construction costs related to the development of new community or expansion sites are capitalized until the property is substantially complete.
 Costs incurred to initially renovate pre-owned and repossessed homes that we acquire for our Rental Program are capitalized and costs incurred to refurbish the homes at turnover and repair the homes while occupied are expensed.
 Certain expenditures to dealers and residents related to obtaining lessees in our communities are capitalized and amortized over a seven year period based on the anticipated term of occupancy of a resident.
-Costs associated with implementing our computer systems are capitalized and amortized over the estimated useful lives of the related software and hardware.
 Costs incurred to obtain new financing are capitalized and amortized over the terms of the related loan agreement using the straight-line method (which approximates the effective interest method).